 But use these bad boys sparingly.
 Action-driven tooltips can feel heavy-handed and overbearing when you use them on non-critical features.
 No need to cause undue user frustration.

 Tooltips that are not action-driven provide contextual help that is slightly less demanding of user attention.
 Users can still follow “regular” tooltips sequentially without performing an action.

-These tooltips don’t require an action (other than clicking “Next”) and are useful for conveying information that is good to know, but not critical in the moment.
+These tooltips don’t require an action (other than clicking “Next”).
+They’re useful for conveying information that is good to know but not critical at that moment.

-IBM Cognos Analytics used Appcues to give new users a short and sweet tour of key features.
-The tooltips contain helpful information meant to guide users towards success, but users aren’t required to stop and perform all the actions to get value from the tour.
+Their tooltips contain helpful information meant to guide users toward success.
+Here’s the more reserved part: Users aren’t required to stop and perform all the actions to get value from the tour.

 InVision uses this technique of progressive disclosure to onboard new users to its design tools.
 When users open up the InVision prototyping tool for the first time, they are greeted with a minimalistic tooltip product tour that runs them through a selection of key features.

 - Reduce burdens on support teams